estelora/type-lecture/README.md

 ### Exercises:
-- Try adding a new google font combination to the <i>great-gatsby.html</i> file.
+- Try adding a new Google Font combination to the <i>great-gatsby.html</i> file.
 -  Mess around with the <i>great-gatsby.css</i> file.

 ####  Great Resources for Type: